Why do we need a Compressed Air System?

-- Suitable for large industry, different levels/pressures of air
+- Suitable for large industries, different levels/pressures of air

 - Compressor situated at the maximum user location, less pressure drop, max energy utilization

-- Can lead to noise and heat inside the plant
+- This can lead to noise and heat inside the plant

-- Interesting fact:- every 4°C reduction air intake temp reduces power consumption by 1%
+- Interesting fact:- every 4°C reduction in air intake temp reduces power consumption by 1%

 - Points to be remembered while selecting the location of the air compressor: